 You’re convinced that you’re ready to earn your PMP® credential with The Persimmon Group’s help, and we’re so excited to work with you!
 Now it’s time to request approval from your boss.
 You know the benefits, but now you need to communicate the return on investment to your organization.
 But don’t worry, we’ve got you covered!
-Use our training request letter to help your manager understand what PMP® certification can do for you and your company.
+Use our training request letter to help your manager understand what the PMP® certification can do for you and your company.

 Hi [Manager Name],

-I would like to attend The Persimmon Group’s PMP® Prep Certification training course on [insert dates here.] as my next step toward achieving PMP® certification by [choose a date within 45 days of completing the class].
+I would like to attend The Persimmon Group’s PMP® Prep Certification training course on [insert dates here] as my next step toward achieving PMP® certification by [choose a date within 45 days of completing the class].
 Although I already have [#] years of practical experience in the field of project management, I’m eager to round out my knowledge and experience by obtaining this important, globally acknowledged certification in my field.

 With a worldwide network of over 700,000 PMP® credential holders, the PMP® certification is recognized as a highly sought-after certification in project management.
-It confirms a candidate’s competence to perform the role of project manager, leading and directing projects and teams.
+It confirms a candidate’s competence to perform the role of a project manager, leading and directing projects and teams.

 [Our company name] can benefit from my certification in these important ways: [Adjust the reasons below according to which are relevant to your industry.]